alinemarchiori/alinemarchiori/README.md

 I am studying Computer Engineering at FURG.

-At the moment I am studying data science with the help of courses, mainly Bootcamps to have contact with projects close to reality.

 <!--
 **alinemarchiori/alinemarchiori** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.